nosqlbench/nosqlbench-docs/site/content/docs/testing_at_scale/vantage_points.md

 change, the underlying mechanisms are generally the same.
 The naming conventions come more from local norms within a tech space or community of builders.
 One person's "App Server" is another's " RESTful endpoint".
-What is important to notice is how the layers form a cascade of dependencies down to some physical device which is reponsible for storing data.
+What is important to notice is how the layers form a cascade of dependencies down to some physical device which is responsible for storing data.
 This pattern will be durable in nearly every system you look at.

 Between each layer is a type of messaging component.
 These are sometimes called "media", or "